baconjs/bacon.js/README.md

 "dudes" array.
 For example, you'd get "jack" for `{ dudes : ["john", "jack"] }`.

-`stream.do(".preventDefault")` would call the "preventDefault" method of stream values.
+`stream.doAction(".preventDefault")` would call the "preventDefault" method of stream values.
+The old name for this method is `do` which is temporarily supported for backward compatibility.

 `stream.filter(".attr", "disabled").not()` would call `.attr("disabled")` on
 stream values and filter by the return value.
 This would practically